casvanluijtelaar/WLED-App/README.md

 this project aims to build a cross platform version of the well known  [WLED Android & IOS app](https://github.com/Aircoookie/WLED-App) made by Aircookie.

-This application is build from the ground up to natively support Android, IOS, Windows, MacOS, Linux and eventually the web.
+This application is build from the ground up to natively support Android, IOS, Windows, MacOS and Linux.

 ## Roadmap